localstack/docs/content/en/user-guide/aws/secretsmanager/index.md

 To rotate a secret, you need a Lambda function that can rotate the secret.
 You can copy the code from a [Secrets Manager template](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_available-rotation-templates.html) or you can use a [generic Lambda function](https://github.com/aws-samples/aws-secrets-manager-rotation-lambdas/blob/master/SecretsManagerRotationTemplate/lambda_function.py) that rotates the secret.

 Zip the Lambda function and create a Lambda function using the [`CreateFunction`](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html) API.
 Execute the following command:

 {{ <command> }}
 $ zip my-function.zip lambda_function.py
-$ aws lambda create-function \
+$ awslocal lambda create-function \
     --function-name my-rotation-function \
     --runtime python3.9 \
     --zip-file fileb://my-function.zip \